-Dr. Loden has completed the required training in the art of acupuncture with the International Veterniarian Acupuncture Society (IVAS).
+Dr. Loden has completed the required training in the art of acupuncture with the International Veterniary Acupuncture Society (IVAS).
 Dr Loden has passed the test required for certification by IVAS.
-We are now offering acupuncture as the single modility, or in conjunction with conventional medicine for treatment.
+We are now offering acupuncture as a single modality or in conjunction with conventional medicine for treatment.

 Acupuncture is best known to treat pain associated with musculoskeletal problems.
-Acupuncture is also used for:
+It is also used for:

 - Behavioral problems

 - Eye and ear problems